Example 06: Custom Normalization¶

 Why Normalization Matters¶

 Neural networks learn best when input features are on similar scales.
-Without normalization, features with large magnitudes dominate gradient updates, causing slow or unstable training.
-TSFast automatically normalizes input signals by default.
+When features have large or mismatched magnitudes -- say, a pressure in pascals (~1e5) next to a valve position in [0, 1] -- the large features dominate gradient updates, causing slow or unstable training.
+TSFast therefore normalizes input signals by default.

 Load the Dataset¶